-Fauci says ‘herd immunity’ is out of reach, pandemic ‘by no means’ over
+Fauci says 'herd immunity' is out of reach, pandemic 'by no means' over

 - Anthony FauciAmerican immunologist and head of the U.S. National Institute of Allergy and Infectious Diseases

-WASHINGTON — Dr. Anthony Fauci capped off a week of controversial comments with an appearance Friday morning at the National Press Club, at which he sought to give an overview of where the COVID-19 pandemic currently stands.
+WASHINGTON — Dr. Anthony Fauci capped off a week of controversial comments with an appearance Friday morning at the National Press Club, during which he sought to give an overview of where the COVID-19 pandemic currently stands.

-On Tuesday, irritating some public health experts who found the prediction cavalier.
-He , assessing the nation as moving “into a transitional phase, from a deceleration of the numbers into hopefully a more controlled phase and endemicity.”
+On Tuesday, he told “PBS NewsHour” that the United States appeared to be “out of the pandemic phase,” irritating some public health experts who found the prediction cavalier.
+He revised those remarks in a Washington Post interview the following day, assessing the nation as moving “into a transitional phase, from a deceleration of the numbers into hopefully a more controlled phase and endemicity.”

-Fauci also said, on Tuesday evening, that he, citing an individual risk assessment but offering little insight into what factors had gone into that decision.
+Fauci also said Tuesday evening that he would no longer be attending Saturday’s White House Correspondents’ Dinner, citing an individual risk assessment but offering little insight into what factors had gone into that decision.

-Fauci, who serves as director of the National Institute of Allergy and Infectious Diseases and the chief medical advisor to the president, clarified his view of the pandemic once again on Friday.
+Fauci, who serves as director of the National Institute of Allergy and Infectious Diseases and the chief medical adviser to the president, clarified his view of the pandemic once again on Friday.
 “By no means is it over,” he said.
 “We still are experiencing a global pandemic.”

-Having battled HIV/AIDS in his early career and later personally treating Ebola patients, Fauci issued a warning for the future.
-Even as the coronavirus may be receding in high-vaccination parts of the world, it is doubtless that another pandemic awaits, perhaps in the near future.
+Having led the government’s response to the AIDS crisis early in his career and later personally treating Ebola patients, Fauci issued a warning for the future.
+Even as the coronavirus may be receding in parts of the world with high vaccination rates, it is doubtless that another pandemic awaits, perhaps in the near future.

 “We absolutely must be perpetually prepared for the inevitability of another pandemic,” he said.
-The Biden administration
+The Biden administration has asked for billions of dollars to enhance surveillance of emerging viruses.

-New variants of the coronavirus will continue to emerge too, Fauci said, frustrating the goal of “herd immunity” he and others once held out, since new strains — like the currently circulating BA.2 subvariant of Omicron—have shown an ability to evade immune protection, though without making people sicker than the original coronavirus.
+New variants of the coronavirus will continue to emerge too, Fauci said, frustrating the goal of “herd immunity” that he and others once held out, since new strains — like the currently circulating BA.2 subvariant of Omicron — have shown an ability to evade immune protection, though without making people sicker than the original coronavirus.

 “We’re not going to get classical herd immunity” from the coronavirus, Fauci predicted at the press club, a reversal of the seemingly long-ago days when he and others predicted that vaccination benchmarks would signal a defeat of the coronavirus.

-Fauci also addressed in Shanghai, where tens of millions have been living under a public safety regime that has severely curtailed everyday freedoms.
+Fauci also addressed the onerous lockdowns China has used to handle an Omicron outbreak in Shanghai, where tens of millions have been living under a public safety regime that has severely curtailed everyday freedoms.

 “China is having a really serious problem,” he said.
 “They’ve locked down without necessarily adequately vaccinating their population, so now they’re seeing really substantial surges in big cities.
 So that’s going to really be a problem in China.”

-Addressing the question of how the coronavirus affects children, Fauci stopped short of offering his views on why they tend to be largely–though not entirely–protected from serious cases of COVID-19.
+Addressing the question of how the coronavirus affects children, Fauci stopped short of offering his views on why they tend to be largely — though not entirely — protected from serious cases of COVID-19.

 “If I surmise, it will become a sound bite,” he said.
 “And that’s not good.”